telemetryjet/telemetryjet-arduino-sdk/README.md

 ![commit-activity-badge](https://img.shields.io/github/last-commit/telemetryjet/telemetryjet-arduino-sdk)
 ![license-badge](https://img.shields.io/github/license/telemetryjet/telemetryjet-arduino-sdk)

-The TelemetryJet Arduino SDK is a lightweight, flexible library for communicating with microcontrollers using a high-level API.
-Messages are sent and received using [MessagePack](https://msgpack.org/index.html), with packet framing and error detection added around MessagePack data.
+The TelemetryJet Arduino SDK is a lightweight library for communicating with microcontrollers using a high-level API.
+Messages are sent and received as [MessagePack](https://msgpack.org/index.html)-encoded data, with packet framing and error detection added around the data.
 The Arduino SDK is part of the TelemetryJet platform, a set of open-source tools to collect, analyze and share hardware data.

 ### Features
 - **Simple, Bidirectional Communication**: The SDK provides a bidirectional telemetry link with an easy to use, high-level API.
 Define "Dimension" objects, used as a wrapper for getting/setting data points.
-The underlying data points are automatically received and transmitted over the serial connection.
+The underlying data points are automatically transmitted and received over the serial connection.

 - **Packet Framing & Error Correction**: The SDK defines an efficient packet encoding, with packet framing, error correction, and other features for data transmission integrity  included out of the box.
 Easily configure transmission rate and other communication settings.